Top Ten With West

 2. Truth and Method by Hans-Georg Gadamer, 1960.
 Much Enlightenment philosophy and science, right down to Wittgenstein’s 1922 Tractatus Logico-Philosophicus, had been concerned with attaining a wholly objective point of view.
 Gadamer, by contrast, advanced the theory that complete objectivity was not only impossible but undesirable, and that truth was best approached primarily through the lens of historical and interpersonal context.

-If you liked this post, take a look at some of our other pieces here at the Journal, like this author profile of St. Thomas More, this “Great Conversation” post on mathematics, or this essay on film studies.
+If you enjoyed this post, take a look at some of our other pieces here at the Journal, like this author profile of St. Thomas More, this “Great Conversation” post on mathematics, or this essay on film studies.